 For as easy as these rules are to adopt into your life, I don’t expect you to absorb them all at once.
 Pick one to start and spend a week mastering it.
 Then work another one in, and keep going until you’ve got them all down.

 Come back next month for the conclusion of the program, where we’ll put the finishing touches on your spring break body.
-And, as a reminder, if you missed Part 1 of the program, check it out HERE.
+Or, skip ahead to start Part 3 now.